dkmsft/devops/README.md

 ��# devops

-Random Repository that I am filling with scripts along my DevOps journey
+Random Repository filled with scripts on implementing DevOps